-Pack your hiking shoes on your 4.5 hour flight to this city; Norway’s dark and lush forests, breathtaking mountains and glittering rivers are a dream.
+Pack your hiking shoes on your 4.5 hour flight to this city; Norway’s dark and lush forests, breathtaking mountains and glittering rivers are an absolute dream.
 A trip up to Oslo will double your flight time so enjoy this country’s beauty by visiting south Norway on a long weekend or leave more time to explore Oslo.

 Prague, Czech Republic

 In the time it takes you to watch one the Lord of Rings movies, you can be in Prague (how cool is that?!)
 ILP Volunteers love going to Prague to check out the beyond gorgeous cathedrals and the cobblestoned streets.
 And according to all of our ILP Poland volunteers, the food in Prague is worth the plane ticket alone!

 Plan a longer trip to Germany for two reasons; the flight is about 7 hours long and there is so much to do!
 I’d recommend seeing more of Germany than just Berlin, but while you are in town, visit the remnants of the Berlin Wall or the Holocaust museum.

 Another favorite spot is in Hungry; A short flight gives you a weekend that is sure to keep you busy and can actually help you save money…check out our 10 free things to do in Budapest!
 Castle Hill and the Parliament building shouldn’t be missed.

 Spend afternoons lunching in cool cafes between sites like the Imperial Palace and the Naschmarkt; a collection of awesome flea and street markets.
-If you visit in the warmer months, can rent bikes through the city, meaning you can see even of Vienna on your vacation from Krakow.
+If you visit in the warmer months, you can rent bikes through the city, meaning you can see even of Vienna on your vacation from Krakow.